AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/samples.md

 **IMPORTANT:**

 1. Before running this sample, check that you have modified the JSON file OAuthCredentials.json with appropriate values.
 Which values need to be specified is indicated in the file.
-2. You can also provide your OAuth access token in the ’OAUTH_ACCESS_TOKEN<span style="color: red;">constant in the</span>RestApiOAuthTokens` class, which will then be used as the OAuth access token for making API calls.
+2. You can also provide your OAuth access token in the 'OAUTH_ACCESS_TOKEN `constant in the` RestApiOAuthTokens' class, which will then be used as the OAuth access token for making API calls.
-3. You can also provide a refresh token in the <span style="color: red;">OAUTH_REFRESH_TOKEN</span> constant in the <span style="color: red;">RestApiOAuthTokens</span> class to refresh the OAuth access token.
+3. You can also provide a refresh token in the `OAUTH_REFRESH_TOKEN` constant in the `RestApiOAuthTokens` class to refresh the OAuth access token.
-4. Make sure that you have specified a valid agreement ID in <span style="color: red;">agreementId</span> below.
+4. Make sure that you have specified a valid agreement ID in `agreementId` below.
-5. Check that the default output location in the field <span style="color: red;">OUTPUT_PATH</span> of FileUtils.java is suitable.
+5. Check that the default output location in the field `OUTPUT_PATH` of FileUtils.java is suitable.

 ```java
 package adobesign.api.rest.sample;